In this article:

 Addendums can grant a certain amount of flexibility when negotiating terms between the charter broker and the yacht owner or their management company, and must be agreed and signed by both parties, as well as the yacht charter broker.

-These can greatly alleviate concerns for anyone looking to book a yacht charter during these uncertain times.
+These can greatly alleviate concerns for anyone looking to book a yacht charter during times of uncertainty.